 After Commencement, Chong, who majored in psychology with a minor in the College of East Asian Studies, headed home to China.
 There, she’ll play tennis at the professional level.
 The Wesleyan Connection caught up with her for a Q&A in New York City, where she was spending a few days before her flight.

-Q: Can you talk about the experience of winning that fourth NCAA singles championship?
+Q: Will you talk about the experience of winning that fourth NCAA singles championship?
 What was it like to compete against your teammate, friend, and doubles partner Victoria Yu?

 by Cynthia Rockwell •